tcmoorer/CSCI-215/10 - AJAX Introduction/README.md

 # Section 10 - AJAX and Simple GET

-## Overview
+## Learning Outcomes

 AJAX is the cornerstone of modern web applications.
 The ability to asynchronously access data, perform calculations and dynamically update the DOM is a very important skill in the modern web developers tool box.

 ## Content Links